Activiti/activiti-7-developers-guide/components/activiti-cloud-application/notification-service.md

 ### How to demo Activiti GraphQL Query API

-The GraphiQL browser \([https://github.com/graphql/graphiql](https://github.com/graphql/graphiql)\) can be used for simple testing.
+The GraphiQL app browser can be used for simple testing.
 It provides schema documentation browser and query builder with auto-completion support, as well as parameter bindings.

-Then, navigate to [http://host:port/graphiql.html](http://host:port/graphiql.html) to load GraphiQL browser.
+Then, navigate to [http://host/graphiql](http://host/graphiql) to load GraphiQL browser.
 The collapsed Docs panel can opened by clicking on the button in the upper right corner to expose current test schema models.

 You can run GraphQL queries in the left pannel.
 Type the query and hit the run button.
 The results should come up in the middle panel.
 If your query has variables, there is a minimized panel at the bottom left.
 Simply click on this to expand, and type in your variables as a JSON string with quoted keys.